Port Horizons: Interweaving Simmel, Castells and Sassen with Futurist Views in Urban Sociology

 These perspectives from Simmel pave the way for understanding how these interactions and urban characteristics have been transformed and redefined in the context of globalization and modern networks of port cities, explored through the contemporary theories of M. Castells and S. Sassen.

-Manuel Castells and Saskia Sassen in the context of globalization and networks
+Manuel Castells and Saskia Sassen in the Context of Globalization and Networks

 Manuel Castells transformed the way we understand cities with his theory of the ‘network society’.
 According to Castells, cities act as nodes within a global network, essential for the flow of information, capital and resources, similar to how computers connect on the Internet, to share and process data.
 Port cities are prominent examples of these critical nodes.
 Not only they facilitate international trade and communication, but they also function as main gateways to regional and global markets, connecting distant places with global trade centers.
 This function makes cities vital parts of the global infrastructure, essential in the strategic planning of logistics and information networks that support the global economy.